dee221208/openshift-feb-2023/Day5/README.md

 - if a functionality involves calling many microservices, too many hops might bring down the overall performance

 ## Launch Jenkins as a docker container
 If your login is user01, then create a folder /tmp/jenkins1.
 If your login is user17 then create a folder /tmp/jenkins17.

+The port 8080 on the left, you will have to change it to 8001 if user is user01, if it is user15 then change the 8080 port on the left side to 8015 to avoid port conflicts.

 ```
 mkdir -p /tmp/jenkins